m-labs/artiq/nix/README.rst

 ARTIQ development environment with Nix
 ======================================

-Run ``nix-shell artiq-dev.nix`` to obtain an environment containing Migen, MiSoC, Clang, Rust, Cargo, and OpenOCD in addition to the user environment above.
+Run ``nix-shell artiq-dev.nix`` to obtain an environment containing Migen, MiSoC, Microscope, jesd204b, Clang, Rust, Cargo, and OpenOCD in addition to the user environment above.

 This creates a FHS chroot environment in order to simplify the installation and patching of Xilinx Vivado (it needs to be installed manually e.g. in your home folder).